 Our priority is to safeguard the child in our care.
 We will give all the support we can to a pupil who has been abused.
-The Head Teacher, who is also the DSL, will consider how best to support and monitor the pupil concerned through any process of investigation, liaising closely with parents or guardians.
+The Head Teacher, with the DSL, will consider how best to support and monitor the pupil concerned through any process of investigation, liaising closely with parents or guardians.